 One of Northwestern’s defining features is how easy it is to cross academic boundaries.
 Students are encouraged to explore multiple interests and combine disciplines in meaningful ways.

-Northwestern uses a holistic admissions process and looks beyond grades and test scores alone.
+Northwestern uses a holistic admissions process and evaluates more than just grades and test scores.

 Strong applicants tend to show: